rockdrilla/poc.nexus-semi-proxy/README.md

 ## considerations

 - existing Sonatype Nexus instance/cluster is available at `https://nexus.svc.domain.com`
-- "apt-nexus-redirector" will be available at `https://apt-nexus-redirector.svc.domain.com`
-- "nginx-apt" will be available at `https://apt.svc.domain.com`
+- "apt-nexus-redirector" will be available at `https://apt.svc.domain.com`

 ## how-to